Is your website outdated and costing you customers?

 Dated Look and Feel

-Just like hairstyles, width of ties, and length of hemlines, things change.
+Just like hairstyles and fashion trends, things change.
 Websites get out of date quickly, especially if it hasn’t been updated in years.

-No industry is exempt from the need to keep their website design current.
+No company is exempt from the need to keep its website design current.
 Website visitors form an opinion of your company in less than a second.
 Give the impression that you’re modern and current with a modern website design.

 - Free themes are too simple for a business wanting to make a good impression.